IBM-Bluemix-Docs/containers/cs_storage.md

 The NFS file storage and block storage that backs the PV is clustered by IBM in order to provide high availability for your data.
 The storage classes describe the types of storage offerings available and define aspects such as the data retention policy, size in gigabytes, and IOPS when you create your PV.

 Before you begin:
-- If you have a firewall, [allow egress access](cs_firewall.html#pvc) for the IBM Cloud infrastructure (SoftLayer) IP ranges of the locations that your clusters are in, so that you can create PVCs.
+- If you have a firewall, [allow egress access](cs_firewall.html#pvc) for the {[softlayer]} IP ranges of the locations that your clusters are in, so that you can create PVCs.
 - If you want to mount block storage to your apps, you must install the [{{site.data.keyword.Bluemix_notm}} Storage plug-in for block storage](#install_block) first.

 To add persistent storage: